VladManyanov/NFSMW2012ModdingTools/README.md

 # NFSMW2012ModdingTools
 Check out the example of mod, done with EventCarsListEdit: https://nfsmods.xyz/mod/3971

-This tool allows you to change the event list for various cars in Need for Speed: Most Wanted (2012) game, in single-player mode.
+This tool allows you to change the EasyDrive event list for various cars in Need for Speed: Most Wanted (2012) game, on single-player mode.
 Result file will be unpacked and repacked with 1:1 byte data if compare with original file (F7_30_0F_00.dat).
 Before you start making new events, you must get the file itself, and learn about unpacked file contents.